khoiminhvu2303-sudo/Group-05-Software-Engineering/docs/05_use_case_diagram.md

 4. The system deletes the corresponding record link in the database.
 5. The system reloads the list page and displays a success notification.

-11.3.
-System State Before Use Case Execution: The reader has successfully logged in and is viewing their personal wishlist.
+*11.3.
+System State Before Use Case Execution: The reader has successfully logged in and is viewing their personal wishlist.*

-11.4.
-System State After Use Case Execution: The book title has been successfully removed from the personal wishlist, and the database state has been updated.
+*11.4.
+System State After Use Case Execution: The book title has been successfully removed from the personal wishlist, and the database state has been updated.*

 **12. Use-case Process Borrowing**

-12.1.
-Summary: The core circulation desk function allows the librarian to receive requests, verify constraints, and create physical book loan records for patrons.
+*12.1.
+Summary: The core circulation desk function allows the librarian to receive requests, verify constraints, and create physical book loan records for patrons.*

-12.2.
-Flow of Events:
+*12.2.
+Flow of Events*

-12.2.1.
-Main Flow:
+*12.2.1.
+Main Flow*

 1. The patron presents their library card and the books to be borrowed at the service desk.
 2. The librarian initiates the "Create Loan Record" function in the software.